malparty/rails-engines/README.md

 - [x] SCSS structure — the customer style of an engine does NOT leak in the main application
 - [ ] Tests within an Engine?
 Pros/Cons?
 - [ ] All tests in the core application?
 Pros/Cons?
+- [ ] Use a helper from the core application
+- [ ] Configure ActionRecords model relations across engines
+- [ ] Configure a setting of the engine from the application